 Keir Starmer insists Chagos deal necessary to safeguard national security

-Sir Keir Starmer said legal certainty was required over the future of the Diego Garcia military base.
+The Prime Minister said legal certainty is required over the future of the Diego Garcia military base.

 Your support helps us to tell the story